ryantd42/NY-Legislative-Git/2023/S6251A-2023/bill.md

- the assessor of the town of Huntington, county  of  Suffolk,  is  hereby authorized to accept from the Halesite Fire District, an application for exemption  from  real property taxes pursuant to section 464 of the real property tax law with respect to the 2022-2023 and 2023-2024  assessment rolls,  for  the  parcels  owned by such organization, with such parcels being located at 10 New York avenue, in the town of  Huntington,  county of  Suffolk,  otherwise  known  as Suffolk county tax map district 0400, section 031.00, block 02.00, lot 019.000.
+ the assessor of the town of Huntington, county  of  Suffolk,  is  hereby authorized to accept from the Halesite Fire District, an application for exemption  from  real property taxes pursuant to section 464 of the real property tax law with respect to the 2022-2023 assessment roll, for  the parcels  owned  by such organization, with such parcels being located at 10 New York avenue, in the town of Huntington, county of Suffolk, other- wise known as Suffolk county tax  map  district  0400,  section  031.00, block 02.00, lot 019.000.
   If  accepted,  the  application  shall  be  reviewed as if it had been received on or before the taxable status date established for such roll.
  If satisfied that such organization would otherwise be entitled to  such exemption if such organization had filed an application for exemption by the  appropriate taxable status date, the assessor, upon approval by the town of Huntington board, may grant exemption from all taxation and make appropriate corrections to the subject roll.
 If such exemption is grant- ed and such organization therefore shall have paid any tax with  respect to  the  subject  roll,  the applicable governing body or tax department may, in its sole discretion, provide for the refund of the  taxes  paid, along  with  any  fines  or penalties paid, and cancel any taxes, fines, penalties, interest, or tax liens remaining unpaid.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10207-01-3
+  LBD10207-03-4